rose-pine/dark-reader/readme.md

 ## Usage

-* Static (reccomended): switch mode to static, click on the pencil button, and paste in the contents of `<your variant of choice>.static.css`
+* Static (recommended): switch mode to static, click on the pencil button, and paste in the contents of `<your variant of choice>.static.css`

 * Dynamic: Just import the json into Dark Reader with Settings > Manage Settings > Import